crossplane/crossplane/docs/introduction/packages.md

 > Note: These types differ from the `Provider` and `Configuration` types we saw
 > earlier.
 They exist in the `pkg.crossplane.io` group rather than the
-> `meta.pkg.crossplane.io` group and are actual CRD types installed in the
+> `meta.pkg.crossplane.io` group and are actual custom resources created in the
 > cluster.

 The `spec.revisionActivationPolicy` and `spec.revisionHistoryLimit` fields are